2x01-p2-1/2x01-p2-1/README.md

 Upon the completion of the development of the features, members will initiate pull request.
 Once a pull request is opened, we discuss and group leader will review the potential changes and add follow-up commits before the changes are merged into the base branch.

 # “UAT” section
-include an updated use case diagram and system state diagram if there are changes made based on M2.
-Highlight the changes clearly.

-Use Case Diagram
+# Use Case Diagram
 ![Updated Use case for milestone 2 (3)](https://user-images.githubusercontent.com/71886838/144853161-c111824c-ab16-49cc-bfee-9fab6967b9bf.png)

-System State Diagram
+# System State Diagram
 ![System State Diagram - Page 2 (4)](https://user-images.githubusercontent.com/71886838/144857450-4ed12e2c-7472-4959-a124-2fefc991fa17.png)

-an embedded video that runs through all the system test cases you have created (and refined) from M2 ~3 mins long to cover all system tests
+# System Test Case Video

 # “Whitebox Testing” section
 choose one meaningful class to demonstrate your test code.
 “Meaningful” here means 2 or more interactions with other classes, e.g., a Control class.
 Please do not use an Entity class.